Student Study Planning Challenges

 Risk of mis-sequencing

-• taking subjects that do not count towards a student’s program
+• selecting subjects that do not contribute to program requirements

 Consequences for students and institutions